Home Inspection Checklist [80+ things to check](Last Updated On: October 29, 2021)

 Below we cover our 80+ point home inspection checklist.
-While we always recommend purchasing a home inspection before buying a home, you can use this list as a way to do your own DIY inspection while you’re house hunting and before making an offer.
+While we always recommend purchasing a home inspection before buying a home, you can use this list as a way to do your DIY inspection while you’re house hunting and before making an offer.

 Before checking the interior of your new home, don’t forget to check what the exterior is like.

 - Driveway and walkway – do they need any repairs?
-Are there any large cracks?
+Are there any significant cracks?

 - Grounds – there should be no evidence of standing water or any leaks from the septic tank.
 House should have proper drainage.
 There shouldn’t be any branches or bushes touching the house.

 - The porch, deck, and railings ensure that the boards are solid and have sufficient supports.
 Also, see if repainting will be necessary.

 - House exterior – the paint should be in good condition.
 There should be no crumbly stucco or flaking of bricks.
 The siding boards should not be cracked.
 It is desirable to have gutter extensions that take water away from the house.

 - Fences – are the fences in good condition, or have they started rotting?

 - Foundation – are there any significant cracks?
 Can insects reach the wood?

 - Roof – will shingles need replacing any time soon?
 Is there any sagging in the roof?
 Are there any gaps?
 Are shingles curling or splitting?

 - Doors and windows – you want them to be in good shape.
 This means that there are no cracks, decay, or rot.
 There should be no broken glass or damaged screens.
 Drip caps should be installed over windows.
 All locks should be working correctly.

-- Sheds – the shed door should be working properly, and the shed floor should be solid.
+- Sheds – the shed door should be working correctly, and the shed floor should be solid.
 There should be a source of light as well.